-Six domains: needle positioning, needle entry, needle driving and tissue trauma, suture placement, tissue approximation, and knot tying.
-Each domain is scored on a 1-5 Likert scale tabulated to a final score out of 30, where specific descriptions are provided for scores 1 (the worst performance), 3 (intermediate) and 5 (the ideal performance).
-Mentoring surgeons completed RACE forms using pen and paper forms of RACE during real-time trainees' performance of the UVA 6.
+Six domains were assessed: needle positioning, needle entry, needle driving and tissue trauma, suture placement, tissue approximation, and knot tying.
+Each domain was scored on a 1-5 Likert scale tabulated to a final score out of 30, where specific descriptions were provided for scores 1 (the worst performance), 3 (intermediate), and 5 (the ideal performance).
+Mentoring surgeons completed hard copy RACE forms during trainees' real-time performances of the UVA.6